miniesta4/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Filling in missing values with the median for the 5-min interval.
+Select median for the 5-min interval to fill in values.

 ```r
 ## Median for each 5-min interval